Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps

-An important technical detail concerns the rubidium dispenser located approximately \SI{1.5}{\centi\metre} from the MOT center.
-To minimize perturbations from its stray inhomogeneous magnetic field – arising from the current in its leads – the dispenser is operated in pulsed mode and switched off shortly before the end of the MOT collection stage.
-This prevents it from interfering with the buoy effect during the sensitive magnetic trapping phase.
+The rubidium dispenser is located approximately \SI{1.5}{\centi\metre} from the MOT center.
+To minimize perturbations from its stray inhomogeneous magnetic field – arising from the current in its leads – it is operated in pulsed mode and switched off shortly before the end of the MOT collection stage.
 For full details of the setup and the experimental protocol cf. \cite{Varga2024}.

-The magnetic trap provides an adiabatic potential since the atomic dipole has to follow the direction of the magnetic field at the position of the atom in order to remain in the low-field seeking state.
+The magnetic trap, cf. Sec.
+10.2 of \cite{metcalf1999laser}, provides an adiabatic potential since the atomic dipole has to follow the direction of the magnetic field at the position of the atom in order to remain in the low-field seeking state.
 Put otherwise, the parametric evolution (with parameter $\vb r$) of the Hamiltonian of the internal atomic dynamics has to remain adiabatic in order for the state to remain in $F=2, m_F=2$.
 The potential \labelcref{eq:potential} can be derived as:

-where the second, approximate equality expresses the adiabatic and the linear Zeeman conditions, whereas the sign of $\vb*{\mu}$ reflects that of the low-field seeking state.
+where the second, approximate equality expresses the adiabatic assumption, i.e., that $\vb*{\mu}$ is parallel to the local magnetic field $\vb B(\vb r)$; whereas the sign of $\vb*{\mu}$ reflects that of the low-field seeking state.

 The three pairs of coils used to generate the compensation field \labelcref{eq:compensation} consist of (cf. \cref{fig:setup}) \begin{itemize} \item two large pairs dubbed compensation coils and mounted outside the vacuum chamber with their axes along the two horizontal directions ($x$ and $y$) \item an intra-vacuo pair dubbed MOT+ and mounted just outside of the MOT coil pair with its axis along the $z$ direction.
-They have the same geometry as the MOT coils, but are separated by $\SI{74}{\mm}$ \end{itemize} In \cref{eq:Bext}, $I_x$ and $I_y$ are the currents in the compensation coils, and $I_z$ is the one in the MOT+ coils.
+They have the same geometry as the MOT coils, but are separated by $\SI{74}{\mm}$. \end{itemize} In \cref{eq:Bext}, $I_x$ and $I_y$ are the currents in the compensation coils, and $I_z$ is the one in the MOT+ coils.
 Since the MOT+ coil pair is much closer to the MOT center than the compensation coils, much smaller currents are needed for measurable displacement of the quadrupole trap, leading to the different scales in the two panels of \cref{fig:aggregate}.